Carl T. Fischer

-Carl Theodore Fischer (April 9, 1912 – March 27, 1954) was a Native American jazz pianist and composer.
+Carl Theodore Fischer (April 9, 1912 – March 27, 1954) was a Cherokee jazz pianist and composer.
 He worked with Frankie Laine, and composed Laine's 1945 hit song "We'll Be Together Again", and "You've Changed" with lyrics by Bill Carey.

 Background

 Fischer was born on April 9, 1912, in Los Angeles, California.
 Fischer's parents, of Cherokee descent, overcame poverty to provide him with music lessons.

 Musical career

 At the age of 32, Fischer joined a touring band and wrote some minor hits, which led to his work as an accompanist for Laine.
 With Laine's encouragement, Fischer wrote the musical Tecumseh!, although it was never performed before Fischer's death.

 Family

 Fischer's daughters, Carol and Terry, formed the Murmaids, the group that had a hit recording with "Popsicles and Icicles" in 1964.

 Death

 Fischer died on March 27, 1954, in Sherman Oaks, California.